Azure/azure-relay-bridge/CONFIG.md

 * **RelayName** - name of the Azure Relay name to bind to
 * **ConnectionString** - optional Azure Relay connection string to use just for this forwarder, overriding the global **AzureRelayConnectionString** property.
+* **NoAuthentication** - optional, if set to true, the connection is made without authentication with the assumption that the hybrid connection is configured to not require it.

 For a single port binding on the Relay name, the following properties can be used on the same entry.
 For multiple bindings they can be used to form a list.